 5. South Australia.-A considerable amount of attention has been given to technical education in South Australia, particularly in connection with the mining industry.
 The School of Mines and Industries in Adelaide was founded in 1889.
+Individual students enrolled in 1913 numbered 1878.
+The number of distinct subjects taught was 53.
 There are in addition Schools of Mines at Moonta, Port Pirie, Kapunda, and Gawler.
 A School of Design, Painting, and Technical Arts has been established in Adelaide, with branches at Port Adelaide and Gawler.
 The conditions connected with the country Technical Schools, viewed from the standpoint of the Department of Education, are not considered satisfactory.
 While the Government bears the bulk of the cost of maintenance, the Minister for Education is not consulted in regard to the organisation, curriculum, or staffing of the schools.
 Although good work has been accomplished, the system of control of Technical Schools by independent councils is declared by the Director of Education to be no longer suitable, and stress is laid on the necessity for co-ordinating technical effort under one central authority.
-The development since 1908 is shewn in the table hereunder:-
+The development since 1909 is shewn in the table hereunder:-